- General welcome

 - Personal tutors

-To help us identify appropriate personal tutors for students, please download and complete our MSc Epidemiology Student Interest form (.doc) and email the completed form to the Programme Directors at firstname.lastname@example.org by Monday 20 September 2020.
+To help us identify appropriate personal tutors for students, please complete our MSc Epidemiology student interest form by Monday 25th September 2023.
 The information in the form will be shared with your personal tutor.

 How to register your module choices

 After enrolment, full-time students should register online through Evision.
 You will need to login using your LSHTM username (usually lsh followed by your student ID number).
 Check module selection instructions.

 Part-time students should e-mail their module choices to the Programme Administrator, Khallid Muhammad.

 We will say more about Term 1 modules and module choices at the MSc Epidemiology Programme Induction session in Welcome Week.
 If you have any questions before Welcome Week please e-mail firstname.lastname@example.org.

 - Summer project

 Part of the MSc includes a project report.
 For this you may wish to work on datasets from your own research or other research that you have access to.
 You do not have to but if you are considering doing this, it would be very helpful if you made arrangements to bring the datasets with you, as this will save time and trouble later.
 At this stage, however, we cannot guarantee that these datasets will be suitable for the project report.
 You will need written approval from the owners of the dataset to use it for your project.
 If it involves human subjects, you will also need copies of any local ethics approval for the study.
 Please note there is no requirement to use your own dataset and there will be possibilities for datasets or other possible project ideas available during your time at LSHTM.

 Below is a book list for your information.
 We advise you not to rush into buying books.
 If you do not have a biology background, we suggest that you brief yourself on some of the fundamentals before you come.
 A couple of suggested texts are given in the list.
 For those coming back to maths after a while, Mathtutor may be of use.